Arcadia-Science/arcadia-software-handbook/guides-and-standards/guide-code-review.md

 ## For PR reviewers

+### How long do I have to review a PR?

+Once someone has requested your review on their PR, you may be effectively blocking them from moving forward, so it is important to review the PR as soon as you can (while, of course, not preempting other important tasks you're already working on).
+If you're unlikely to be able to complete a review within the "two business day" window discussed earlier, reach out to the author to explain this.
+If the PR is not urgent, they may be able to wait for you to review it later, or else you can suggest other reviewers who may be able to review the PR in your place.

 ### What should I look for when reviewing a PR?

 In general, focus on reviewing the areas or aspects of the PR that you feel you're best positioned to review or that other reviewers are less likely to review.
 For reference, some of the most essential general areas to consider when reviewing PRs at Arcadia are listed below.
 These areas are distilled from the requirements listed in the [standards for public repos](standard-public-repos.md); refer to that document for more details.